Tracking the Tropics: Tropical Storm Cristobal moving inland over Mexico

 TAMPA, Fla.
-(WFLA) – Tropical Storm Cristobal made its way back onshore Wednesday in Mexico, where it is expected to stay and weaken before finding its way back to the Gulf.
+(WFLA) – Tropical Storm Cristobal made its way back onshore Wednesday in Mexico, where it is expected to weaken before finding its way back to the Gulf.

 Cristobal, the third named storm of the 2020 Atlantic hurricane season, formed on Tuesday from Tropical Depression Three.
 The system was part of the remnants of the Pacific’s Tropical Storm Amanda.

-As of 11 a.m.
-ET, the National Hurricane Center says Tropical Storm Cristobal is about 15 miles west of Ciudad del Carmen in Mexico.
-It’s moving south-southeast at about three miles per hour and has maximum sustained winds of 60 mph.
+As of 2 p.m.
+ET, the National Hurricane Center says Tropical Storm Cristobal is about 15 miles southwest of Ciudad del Carmen in Mexico.
+It’s moving south-southeast at about three miles per hour and has weakened slightly with maximum sustained winds of 50 mph.

 The NHC says slow weakening is forecast in the next 48 hours.
 They’re expecting Cristobal to become a tropical depression again by Thursday evening but say some re-strengthening is expected on Friday.